Office of the President

 Dr. Tennent received his M.Div. from Gordon-Conwell, a Th.M. from Princeton Theological Seminary and a Ph.D. from the University of Edinburgh in Scotland.
 He is also a 2008 graduate of a three year mentor project in Academic Leadership sponsored by the Lily endowment.

 Dr. Tennent is the author of numerous books and articles.
 His books include, Building Christianity on Indian Foundations (ISPCK), Christianity at the Religious Roundtable (Baker Academic), Theology in the Context of World Christianity (Zondervan) and Invitation to World Missions: A Trinitarian Missiology for the 21st Century (Kregel Academic).

 Dr. Tennent’s wife, Julie, is also a graduate of Gordon-Conwell and has led numerous Bible Studies and is active in Friendship International in Lexington, Kentucky.
 She is a church organist and pianist, having produced several CDs and a cantata known as All the Glory.
 The Tennents have two children, Jonathan (30) and Bethany (28).
 Jonathan works as the Office Manager for Okaya, a Japanese company in Lexington, KY.
-Bethany is in her second term as a missionary serving with AIM in Tanzania.
+Bethany is in her second term as a missionary serving the Alagwa people with AIM in Tanzania.